Regd.No.: 126198/071/072

 Day 8 : Rest Day in Dhorpatan for acclimatization and hikes.

-This is an ideal place for rest day as altitude wise and there are many ways to spend the day at Dhorpatan, in this nice and interesting large village or town, visit the bazaar or a short walk around the valley enriched with flora and fauna with mix -hardwood forest of firs, pines, birch, rhododendron, hemlock, oaks, junipers and spruce tree lines.
-This reserve for hunting and wildlife consists number of rural farm villages with host of Tibetan origin mid hills tribes.
+This is an ideal place for a rest day altitude and there are many ways to spend the day at Dhorpatan, in this nice and interesting large village or town, visit the bazaar or a short walk around the valley enriched with flora and fauna mix -hardwood forest of firs, pines, birch, rhododendron, hemlock, oaks, junipers and spruce tree lines.
+This reserve for hunting and wildlife consists number of rural farm villages with a host of Tibetan origin mid hills tribes.

 Food